Dyne Therapeutics Earnings Call Transcripts

 -

-The DELIVER trial for DYNE-251 in DMD patients showed unprecedented dystrophin increases and meaningful functional improvements at 20 mg/kg, with a favorable safety profile and broad patient benefit.
-Registrational cohorts are starting, and accelerated approval is being pursued.
+The DELIVER phase 1/2 trial of DYNE-251 in DMD patients showed unprecedented dystrophin increases and meaningful functional improvements at 20 mg/kg, with a favorable safety profile and broad applicability across patient cohorts.
+Registrational cohorts are being initiated, and accelerated approval is being pursued globally.

 -